artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 ..
 NOTE::

-   If there are sources to cite used used in a biographical sketch or administrative history, record these in the sources field for the :term:`authority record`.
+   If there are sources to cite used in a biographical sketch or administrative history, record these in the sources field for the :term:`authority record`.

 :ref:`Back to the top <rad-template>`